AdguardTeam/KnowledgeBaseMail/docs/subscription/free_vs_full.md

 ### Temp mail

-The full version lets you choose a domain for your temporary email addresses, and you can have up to five inboxes at the same time.
+The full version lets you choose a domain for your temporary email addresses.
+You can have up to five inboxes at the same time.

 ## How to upgrade